New Colombo Plan Scholarship Information for Students

 The Australian Government New Colombo Plan (NCP) (opens in a new window) is a signature initiative of the Australian Government which aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to study, research and undertake internships in the region.
 These prestigious Scholarships will be awarded to successful applicants for study in eligible host countries in the Indo-Pacific.
 These Scholarships cover expenses associated with travel, tuition fees, health and travel insurance.
 A monthly spending allowance is also included.

-During 2018, Scholarship Programs can be conducted in the following 40 eligible Indo-Pacific Host Locations: Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Hong Kong SAR, India, Indonesia, Japan, Kiribati, Laos, Malaysia, Maldives, Marshall Islands, Mongolia, Myanmar, Nauru, Nepal, New Caledonia, Niue, Pakistan, Palau, Papua New Guinea, Philippines, Republic of Korea, Samoa, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Tonga, Tuvalu, Vanuatu and Vietnam.
+- During 2021 a New Colombo Scholarship Program can be conducted in the following 40 eligible Indo-Pacific Host Locations: Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Hong Kong, India, Indonesia, Japan, Kiribati, Laos, Malaysia, Maldives, Marshall Islands, Mongolia, Myanmar, Nauru, Nepal, New Caledonia, Niue, Pakistan, Palau, Papua New Guinea, Philippines, Republic of Korea, Samoa, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Tonga, Tuvalu, Vanuatu and Vietnam.

-For more information about Western Sydney University's exchange partner universities in China, Hong Kong, India, Indonesia, Japan, Republic of Korea, Singapore and Taiwan please visit our Where can I go on exchange? page or email: email@example.com.
-Scholarship Programs do not need to be taken at a partner university, and you are welcome to research other university options across the range of 40 eligible Indo-Pacific Host Locations.
+- For more information about Western Sydney University's exchange partner universities in select NCP destinations (China, Hong Kong, India, Indonesia, Japan, Republic of Korea, Singapore and Taiwan please visit our Where can I go on exchange?).
+NCP Scholarship Programs do not necessarily need to be taken at an exchange partner university, and you are welcome to research other university options across the range of 40 eligible Indo-Pacific Host Locations, where you could study on an NCP Scholarship Program in a 'non-exchange' capacity.

 Scholarships will be awarded to successful applicants who will study overseas for one or two academic semesters, for which they must receive credit at their Australian university.
 Scholarship programs can also incorporate: